How to Calculate Severance Payment in Laos

 Firstly, there should be a sufficient reason as per the Lao Labour Law for an employer to be able to terminate an employee.
 Otherwise, the termination may fall under a definition of unjustified termination which may invoke several negative consequences for an employer including an employer’s obligation to pay an increased amount of severance payment.

-In this case, the Employer decided to terminate the Employee because of redundancy and such a reason appears to be sufficient under Article 82 of the Labour Law.
+In this case, the Employer decided to terminate the Employee because of redundancy and such a reason is sufficient under Article 82 of the Labour Law.

 Notice Period